BioforestChain/developer.bfmeta.com/en/Tutorial/PC_full_node_tutorial/Windows/install.md

 ![](./media/bindingaddress2.png)

-When the node completes the above identity binding, it means that your node is connected to the BFChain blockchain network and can directly participate in on-chain governance and block synchronization.
+When the node completes the above identity binding, it means that your node is connected to the BFMeta blockchain network and can directly participate in on-chain governance and block synchronization.

 > Note 1: For the use of the `ba` interface and its parameters, please refer to [\<Bind node account\>](/en/API_reference/PC_full_node/Interface_list/1-4#9-bind-node-account);